Path integrals, complex probabilities and the discrete Weyl representation: Quantum logic

 \section{Quantum logic}

 The interest in discrete path integrals is that they serve as models of quantum computers.
 The difference between classical and quantum computers is related to the difference between classical and quantum logic.
-Classically if a system is prepared in a state $A$ and a later measurement tests if it will be detected in state $B$, there are two possible outcomes, true or false.
-This leads to a two valued system of logic that is encoded in the bits used in digital computing.
-In quantum mechanics there are three possibilities - the final system will always be measured to be in the state $B$, it will never be measured to be in the state $B$, or there is a finite probability $P$, with $0<P<1$, that it will be measured to be in state $B$.
-This leads to a three-valued logic or quantum logic.

-The three valued logic of quantum mechanics \cite{birkhoff} has a straightforward geometrical interpretation.
-If state $A$ is represented by a one-dimensional subspace of a Hilbert space and state $B$ is represented by another one-dimensional subspace then there are three possibilities - (1) the subspace $B$ is the subspace $A$, (2) the subspace $B$ is orthogonal to the subspace $A$ or (3) a non-0 vector in $A$ has a non-zero projection on the subspace $B$.
+Classically statements have two possible outcomes; true or false.
+Different statements can be combined into compound statements which have two possible outcomes.
+The outcomes are determined by logical truth tables, which in turn can be represented by classical computer gates.